EXPLAINER: Why frustrated Saudi is lashing out at Lebanon

 The immediate spark were comments by Kordahi, who had gained popularity in the Arab world for hosting “Who Wants to Be a Millionaire” on a Saudi-owned TV network.

-During a recent mock parliament recorded and streamed online, Kordahi fielded questions from an audience of young people from the region.
+During a mock parliament streamed online last week, Kordahi fielded questions from an audience of young people from the region.
 In one answer, he called the war in Yemen “absurd” and said the Iran-backed Houthi rebels have attacked no one and have the right to defend themselves.

 The online program was recorded about a month before Kordahi was named information minister in the government of Prime Minister Najib Mikati, formed in September.
 Kordahi was named by a mainly Christian party allied to Hezbollah.

 Saudi officials blasted his remarks as “offensive” and biased toward the Houthis.
-Since 2014, a Saudi-led coalition has been fighting the Houthis, who control the capital of Sanaa and northern parts of Yemen.
+Since 2015, a Saudi-led coalition has been fighting the Houthis, who a year earlier took control of the capital, Sanaa, and northern parts of Yemen.

 Most commentators have said they believe Kordahi’s comments were a pretext for the Saudis to vent their frustration at Iran’s influence in Lebanon.

-Note: This story has been corrected to show that the Saudi-led coalition entered the war in Yemen in 2015, not 2014.